 - The President is the head of the College and represents the College's interests within the University.

 - Official Fellows and Bye-fellows deliver much of the teaching within College, principally through organising and delivering supervisions.
-The main difference between the two is that Official Fellows are also voting members of the Governing Body.
+Official Fellows are also voting members of the Governing Body.

 - Junior Research Fellowships (JRFs) are fixed-term appointments for researchers who have just finished their PhDs.